-There also are a number of shortcomings of using a telephone for telehealth.
+There also are several shortcomings of using a telephone for telehealth.
 Many clinicians prefer videoconferencing technology for treatment because it supplies much more information for the clinician to make more accurate interventions.
 Also, most clinicians have been treated to observe clients and patients, to watch carefully for nonverbals as indicators that belie words as they are spoken.

 However, telephone sessions can be practical if the patient has a preference or has a poor Internet connection.
 Some people may not have access to computer technology or smartphones, may not be able to interact with computers or the Internet, or be overwhelmed at the thought of using the Internet for a variety of legitimate reasons.
-While there are many benefits of telephone telehealth sessions such as shorter waiting periods; less exposure to illness and infections; and ease of use, clinicians still face some challenges in using the phone for treatment.
-The clinicians can’t see the patient, their environment, activities, actions, which will make it hard to perform a mental status exam.
+While there are many benefits of telephone telehealth sessions, such as shorter waiting periods; less exposure to illness and infections; and ease of use, clinicians still face some challenges using the phone for treatment.
+The clinicians can’t see the patient, environment, activities, and actions, making it hard to perform a mental status exam.
 They also cannot see who else is within ear-shot of the recipient of care, nor does it give potentially relevant information of activities being performed by that party during the intervention.
 Clinicians check with their legal or risk management department, get informed of best practices in their local community to avoid legal issues.
-Getting appropriate telehealth training is another way to minimize risk and more fully understood how to deliver professional rather than amateur-level care when using technology.
+Getting appropriate telehealth training is another way to minimize risk and fully understand how to deliver professional rather than amateur-level care when using technology.